How Trauma Suppresses Memory

 Overcoming this obstacle in a timely manner requires specific emotional intelligence skills, including a comprehensive emotional vocabulary, that reduces the overload in the amygdala.
 This reduction in emotional baggage subconsciously gives the interviewee permission to access the neocortex and gain full access to their memory, facilitating a credible and accurate statement.

 Understanding and learning how to apply different aspects of the emotional intelligence skills is working smarter instead of harder before, during and after the interview.
+This also aids in empowering a victim/witness.

 Watch a segment of training video discussing the importance of emotional intelligence during the interview process.